fbgallet/roam-extension-elapsed-time/README.md

 SmartBlocks make it easier to insert timestamps and trigger totals calculations with easily configurable buttons that can be inserted into your own templates.

-Once 'Smartblocks extension' from RoamDepot is installed, install 'TimeStamp Buttons and elapsed time calculator' from the SmartBlocks Store (open command palette with Ctrl-Cmd + P, then search for "SmartBlocks Store").
+Once 'Smartblocks extension' from RoamDepot is installed, copy [the SmartBlocks shared in this graph](https://roamresearch.com/#/app/Roam-En-Francais/page/Y0FgJscNZ) (since RoamJS SmartBlocks store in no more available) anywhere in your.
 Then you can run a set of command to insert buttons or calcultate total on different period of time.
 The most useful for beginners is the following:

   - `Day log - Elapsed time`: run it in your daily template to be prompted cyclically to insert a new timestamp and to calculate an elapsed time.
 You can also Copy/Paste the following buttons in your template (or keep the templates you used with the previous version, which remains compatible)
     - `{{🕗↦:SmartBlock:Double timestamp buttons}}`: **in your daily template** for creating the **first timestamp**, which will allow to generate an indefinite number of intervals with a simple click.